Last updated on June 5th, 2023 at 08:15 pm

 I will be the first to admit that I want to wrap my arms around all of the dogs at the shelter and bring them home!
 They all look so anxious to be free and eager to move into a warm, comfy home.

 Therefore, my first word of warning is to lay out a plan for adopting a rescue dog before you visit the shelter or search for a dog.
-It will be important to stay grounded and adopt a dog with both your heart and your head.
+Stay grounded and adopt a dog with both your heart and your head.
 And be prepared to have your heartstrings tugged!

 Make Sure You Are Ready to Adopt a Rescue Dog